wclr/lp-loader/README.md

 # LP-Loader for Webpack

 > Frictionless language packs for apps loaded and bundled with Webpack.
-Though `L` may stand for anything, may call it `Label` for general case.

-> A simple way to load on demand any set of data bundled with Webpack.
+Though `L` may stand for anything, may call it `Label` for general case, so it is a simple way to load on demand any set of data.

 *Works with Webpack 3 and 4.*

 ## Why

-Because all the methods of i18n of JS frontend apps (particularly loading/delivering language-specific, usually ui-related, data) I've found out there - just suck.
-And seems like **no one knows how to make it right.** Here is a try to approach the problem in a bit opinionated but at the same time flexible and general way.
+Because all the methods of i18n of JS frontend apps (particularly loading/delivering language-specific, usually ui-related data) I've manage to find out there - just ~~suck~~ could not suit my really basic requirements.
+Feels like **no one knows how to make it right.** So, this package is a try to approach the problem in a bit opinionated but at the same time simple, flexible and general way.

-*Note that LP-Loader is still experimental and may probably fail to handle many particular cases.
-But the concept has been battle tested.*
+*Note that LP-Loader is still experimental and may probably fail to handle some particular cases (esp. which are not aligned with documented structure).
+But the concept has been battle tested and proven.*

 ## What it does